opendevsecops/training-essential-aws-devsecops/README.md

 ## Extras

 You will get your own personal AWS account which you will be using during the course.
-We will help you set it up and delete it no longer required.
-You will also
+We will help you set it up and delete it if no longer required.
+We will also help you setup your github account and build your portfolio of DevSecOps projects.

-## Lectors
+## Instructors

 ### pdp

+pdp is founder and leading member of the [GNUCITIZEN](https://gnucitizen.org) Information Security Think Tank.
+He is a recognized information security researcher, security tools developer, penetration tester, frequent speaker at industry recognized events, and published author who has contributed to several best-selling books, numerous popular blogs and online magazines.

 ## Signup